daazz/fetchconfig/README.md

                         to retain for the device.
 When this limit is reached, the older files are discarded.

 	changes_only 	Optional.
-If specified as changes_only=1,
+Boolean.
+If specified as
-                        only new configurations are saved.
-Otherwise,
+			changes_only=1, only new configurations are
-                        configurations are saved whenever the script
+			saved.
+Otherwise, configurations are saved
-                        runs; if not defined as changes_only=1, the script might possibly retain multiple identical
+			whenever the script runs; if not defined as changes_only=1, the script might possibly
-			configuration files.
+			retain multiple identical configuration files.

 	on_fetch_run	Optional.
 Path to an external program to be called whenever the configuration is fetched.